oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/README.md

 ## Instructions for Utilizing This Asset

 Use this document as a starting point for the solution definition of your Siebel implementation project.
-This asset includes example architecture diagrams for DrawIO in the file CurrentFutureLogicalarch.drawio.
+This asset includes example architecture diagrams for draw.io in the file CurrentFutureLogicalarch.drawio.

 ## Conclusion
 The Siebel Workload Solution Definition is expected to serve as a definitive guide to the project.
 All participants are encouraged to provide feedback, raise queries, and make contributions to enhance the overall project's success.